 Securing browser is the first step that needs to be taken in order to assure secure online protection.
 There is an increase in number of threats taking advantage of vulnerabilities present in the web browsers through use of malicious websites.
 This problem is made worse by a number of factors, including the following:

 - Many women computer users are not aware of the click on the web links.

 - Software and third party software packages installed combined increases the number of vulnerabilities

-- Many websites require that users enable features or install more software, third- party software which doesn’t get security updates putting the computer at additional risk.
+- Many websites request their users enable features or install more software, third- party software which doesn’t get security updates putting the computer at additional risk.

 - Many users do not know how to configure their web browsers securely.

 The browsers are enabled by default with some of the features to improve our online sessions, but at the same time these options create a big security risk for our operating systems and databases.
 The online criminals use available vulnerabilities in our browser and in its additional features to control operating systems, retrieve private data, damage important system files or install data stealing software.